jhu-arch/arch-tutorial/OpenOnDemand.rst

 |ood14|

-In a terminal console on Rockfish cluster you can:
+In a terminal console on Rockfish cluster:

 Change to the proper version of python or conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^